 Counselling for caregivers and family members

-The REFOCUS program reflects the principals of the CEASE Standards of Practice for problem sexual behaviours and sexually abusive treatment programs
+The REFOCUS program reflects the principals of the CEASE Standards of Practice Guidelines.

 For more information about this topic please see our Children and adolescents displaying problem sexual behaviours - Facts Sheet